The realities of aging out of foster care.

 We provide our youth with safe, stable and supportive transitional housing for up to 24 months.Support

 Wrap Around CareOur staff of licensed professionals provides a custom care plan for each young adult in our program.
 We ...
 Volunteer

 ResourcesThe youth in our program are provided with life skills workshops, guidance in finishing their GED or applying ...
 Donate

 Community SupportIt takes a village to raise a young adult!
 Our community volunteers provide workshops, art classes, special outings, ...
 Join us

-We exist to provide safe, loving and stable housing for youths who age out of foster care.
+We provide safe, stable and supportive housing with wrap-around services to young women aging out of foster care.

 Doria Patterson has experienced the realities of aging out of the foster care system first hand.
 From living in her boyfriend’s car to graduating from college, her story shows the importance of a support system for foster care youth.

 Get our emails to stay in the know.